Houston Acres, Kentucky · Updated June 2026 · Not affiliated with or operated by the City of Houston Acres.

 01 What happened

-In April 2026, the City of Houston Acres installed two rumble strips on the first block of Houston Boulevard, at a cost of about $3,000.
+In April 2026, the City of Houston Acres installed two rumble strips on the first block of Houston Boulevard.
 The goal was to slow speeders cutting through the neighborhood — a goal the residents beside the strips genuinely share.

 The noise is clearly audible inside the home even with storm windows fully closed.